Humans want stability — but face change. Companies must help workers adjust to everything from market shifts to sustainability challenges.

 Our experts are Alex McMurray and Sophie Leroy.

-is a management consultant, and Principal at Facet Consulting Group in Calgary, Alberta.
-Alex spent the last six years with McKinsey & Company working on talent, leadership development and diversity & inclusion for a broad range of organizations.
+Alex McMurray is Chief Operating Officer at SHIFT, which builds digital tools to help leaders support change by creating high performing teams.
+Alex spent six years with McKinsey & Company working on talent, leadership development and diversity & inclusion for a broad range of organizations.

-is an Associate Professor at the University of Washington’s Bothell School of Business.
+Dr. Sophie Leroy is an Associate Professor at the University of Washington’s Bothell School of Business.
 She is known for her research on how interruptions affect attention and performance.
 She also studies leadership, teamwork, and ethics.
-NBS's podcast series shares experts' views on leading positive change in the face of disruption.
-This series is about discussion.
-We want to hear from you.
-What changes do you see remaking our world?
-How is your organization navigating toward the future?
-What topics should we cover?

 Below are some interview highlights.
 These have been edited and condensed from the audio version.